chbeu/chbeu.github.io/content/authors/christine-bauer/_index.md

 Christine Bauer is an Assistant Professor at the Human-Centered Computing group at the Department of Information and Computing Sciences at Utrecht University.

-Her research activities center on **interactive intelligent systems** where she integrates research on intelligent technologies, the interaction of humans with the intelligent system, as well as their interplay.
-Thereby, she takes a **human-centered computing approach**, where technology follows humans’ and society’s needs. **Central themes in her research are context and context-adaptivity**.
-Recently, she focuses on context-aware **recommender systems** and concentrates on recommender systems in the music and media sector in particular.
-Core interests in her research activities are **fairness** and **multi-method evaluation**.
+Her research activities center on **interactive intelligent systems**, where she integrates research on intelligent technologies, the interaction of humans with intelligent systems, and their interplay.
+She takes a **human-centered computing approach**, where technology follows humans’ and society’s needs. **Central themes in her research are context and context-adaptivity**.
+Recently, she has focused on context-aware **recommender systems** and concentrates on recommender systems in the music and media sector in particular.
+Core interests in her research activities are **fairness** in algorithmic decision-making and **multi-method evaluation**.
+She co-organizes the workshop series "Perspectives on the Evaluation of Recommender Systems (PERSPECTIVES)".
+She advocates for equal opportunities and engages in initiatives such as Women in Music Information Retrieval (WiMIR) and the Allyship program at CHI.

 <!--Further interests span manifold fields such as online self-disclosure and privacy, methods for designing context-adaptive systems, and the creative industries.  -->